 Search USPTO Filed Trademarks for Free

-Our free search finds exact matches with the USPTO
+Our TM Search finds exact matches with the USPTO

 Search and File a

 ➢ Draft of Trademark Application for client review

 When a trademark knockout search is carried out, a pre-filing search of the USPTO trademark database (TESS) is executed and is designed to analyze identical and/or sufficiently similar marks which may trigger a Likelihood of Confusion rejection by a USPTO Trademark Examiner.
 This type of search considers only the form of wording in the trademark, without consideration of design and graphical details.
 Other services outside of this analysis can focus on searching and analyzing design elements for possible similarities.